EeeBeeDee/systemshock_rehearsals/README.md

 #### For desktop

-- used cards to differentiate between our servicies
+- used cards to differentiate between our services
 - used flex box to allow an easy staggered effect
 - on hover the cards enlarge and the box-shadow grows giving an almost tactile impression